 - Reduce stigma, shame, and discrimination associated with LGBTQ+ identity

-As we celebrate Pride Month, we are reminded of the crucial need for inclusion, acceptance, and respect for all members of the LGBTQ+ community, especially when it comes to accessing quality mental health and substance use services.
-Forge Health is committed to creating a safe and supportive environment to access care without fear, stigma, or prejudice.
+During Pride Month, let us remember the significant importance of including, accepting, and respecting all members of the LGBTQ+ community, particularly when it comes to obtaining high-quality mental health and substance use services.
+At Forge Health, we are committed to creating a safe and supportive environment that allows individuals to access care without fear, stigma, or prejudice.